Rotorua Air Quality Control Bylaw 2017

 Bylaws are special rules created in response to the needs and concerns of our community.
 Bylaws help local authorities run their district smoothly.
 The Rotorua Lakes Council and Bay of Plenty Regional Council developed the Air Quality Control Bylaw to help clean up Rotorua's air.

-From 1 November 2017 only wood burners on the Ministry for the Environment's Authorised Wood Burner List, that have an emission discharge of no more than 0.6 grams of particles per kilogram of dry wood burned can be installed in homes in the Rotorua airshed.
-Pellet fires can only be installed if they are on the Ministry for the Environment's Authorised Burner List can be installed.
+Since 1 November 2017 only wood burners that have an emission discharge of no more than 0.60 grams of particles per kilogram of dry wood burned can be installed in homes in the Rotorua airshed.
+Any pellet fire listed on the Ministry for the Environment's Authorised Burner List can be installed.
 Pellet fires must have an emission discharge of less than or equal to 1.5g/kg.

-From 1 May 2012 you cannot sell a property in the Rotorua airshed with solid fuel burners that are NOT clean-air approved.
-The onus is on the vendor to remove all non-compliant solid fuel burners before the title transfers to the new owner.
+Since 1 May 2012 you cannot sell a property in the Rotorua airshed with solid fuel burners that were installed pre-September 2005.
+The onus is on the vendor to remove (or replace) all non-compliant solid fuel burners before the title transfers to the new owner.

 Since 1 May 2015 indoor open fires cannot be used.

 * Solid fuel burner is any appliance that burns wood or coal.
-Some examples: wood burners, open fires, Marshall heaters, chip heaters, pot belly stoves
+Some examples: wood burners, indoor open fires, Marshall heaters, chip heaters, pot belly stoves